JimmyDansbo/VTUIlib/VTUIlib-generic.md

 In addition to the zeropage memory, the VTUI library uses CPU registers for transferring arguments to the functions as well as temporary space and indexing.

 ## Functions

+### Function name: initialize
+Purpose: Initialize jump table in preparation for library use.
+Call address: `VTUILIB + 0`
+Communication registers: none
+Preparatory routines: none
+Registers affected: .A, .X & .Y
+ZP registers affected: x16, x17, x18 & x19

+** Description: ** The routine initialize writes a very small subroutine in zeropage memory $22-$29, calls it to get the return address off of the stack.
+This is the way the library figures out the correct addresses and update the builin jumptable.